 November 16, 2020

-Universal Pictures and Cinemark Entertainment have inked a deal that enables the studio to release its movies into the PVOD home entertainment channel from 17-31 days after their Cinemark, Century Theatres, Rave Cinemas, Tinseltown and CineArts debut.
+Universal Pictures and Cinemark Entertainment have inked a deal that enables the studio to release its movies into the PVOD home entertainment channel from 17 to 31 days after their Cinemark, Century Theatres, Rave Cinemas, Tinseltown and CineArts debut.
 Cinemark operates 533 theaters and 5,974 screens in the U.S. and Latin America.

 Under the agreement, any Universal movie that does better than $50 million at the domestic box office can be made available on PVOD 31 days after its domestic box office debut.
 Other Universal titles from DreamWorks Animation and Focus Features can be streamed into the home 17 days after their theatrical bow.